Register

 Web browser

-To use the download link is to simply paste it into the address bar of your web browser.
-If the link is still valid, your download will begin automatically.
+To easiest and most common way to use this download link is to simply paste it into the address bar of a web browser.
+If the link is still valid, the Foundry VTT software download begins automatically.

 Command line